What is the AP Digital Portfolio?

 The AP Digital Portfolio is a web-based application used to facilitate the process of collecting and transmitting the AP Computer Science Principles Create performance task to the AP Reading for scoring.
 The AP Digital Portfolio contains user roles for teachers, students, and AP coordinators.

-Information on the AP Digital Portfolio—including how to log in, how to create classrooms, and how to upload and submit the performance task—is available in the AP Digital Portfolio: Teacher User Guide for AP Computer Science Principles (Fall 2023).
+Information on the AP Digital Portfolio—including how to log in, how to create classrooms, and how to upload and submit the performance task—will be available in the AP Digital Portfolio Teacher User Guide.

 Are students required to use the AP Digital Portfolio to take the AP Exam and receive an AP score?

 Yes, students are required to use the AP Digital Portfolio to take the AP Exam and receive an AP score.
-The Create Performance Task makes up 30% of the overall course grade.
-If students want their performance task to be scored, they must submit the performance task as final in the AP Digital Portfolio before the May submission deadline at 11:59 p.m.
+The Create performance task makes up 30% of the overall course grade.
+If students want their performance task to be scored, they must submit the performance task as final in the AP Digital Portfolio before April 30 submission deadline at 11:59 p.m.
 EDT.
-Teachers should check the AP Exam Schedule for the current year's submission deadline.
+Teachers should check the confirm the current year's submission deadline.
+Additionally, if students do not submit their Personalized Project Reference by the above deadline on the AP Digital Portfolio, they will not have this resource available on exam day to complete their written response section.

-We highly recommend that students submit their performance task in addition to taking the end-of-course exam.
-Students must take an end-of-course exam to receive an AP score.
+We highly recommend that students submit their performance task in addition to taking the end-of-course AP Exam.
+Students must take an end-of-course AP Exam to receive an AP score.

 How do students access the AP Digital Portfolio?